rwgen1/rwgen/README.rst

 -------------------

 David Pritchard
-davidp100@hotmail.co.uk
+rwgen.model@gmail.com

 Acknowledgments
 ---------------

 RWGEN was largely developed during an `Embedded Researcher project`_ as part of the UK Climate Resilience Programme funded by UK Research and Innovation (UKRI).
-The developers are also grateful to the researchers whose work provides the basis for RWGEN, as well as those who have contributed to the code on which RWGEN depends.
+The developers are also grateful to the researchers whose work has formed the basis for RWGEN, as well as those who have contributed to the code on which RWGEN depends.

 .. _Embedded Researcher project: https://www.ukclimateresilience.org/projects/facilitating-stochastic-simulation-for-uk-climate-resilience/